 Seriousness of hair loss

-These MHRA licensed and FDA approved treatments can be used separately or in tandem, with additional supplementary hair growth supporting products, as desired.
+These MHRA licensed and FDA approved treatments can be used separately or in tandem, with additional supplementary hair growth supporting products

 Alopecia awareness in the UK

 Here in the UK, the big date for hair loss is September, which is Alopecia Awareness Month.
 Rather than male and female pattern hair loss

 , this tends to focus on another condition which can affect men, women and even children: Alopecia Areata.

 is an an autoimmune disorder which leads to bald patches anywhere on the scalp and is the second most common form of hair loss after genetic baldness.
 It, too, can be treated

 though, unlike Male Pattern Baldness, it is a condition that sometimes rectifies itself with hair growing back of its own accord.